jtpolizzi/mini-apps/Codex Notes.md

 * This is a single developer / single user app.
 I am the only developer and the only user.
 It is only deployed on MY devices.

+* So, there is no need to worry about waiting till all users... or, rollout / deployment issues, other than whatever I need it to do, for me.

 ## Rules

 * Assume that I want to DISCUSS things with you before you just go off an start coding.
 I like to be part of the planning, design, etc.